nixworks/public/news/2011/04/7/index.md

 ##### State Department
 ### [A British government diplomat calls the United States Department of State to draw "attention to our concerns over Bradley Manning", the Welsh-born U.S. serviceman imprisoned by the U.S. military in solitary confinement and forced to sleep naked, conditions condemned by Amnesty International, the American Civil Liberties Union and British MPs among others. ](/news/2011/04/7/a-british-government-diplomat-calls-the-united-states-department-of-state-to-draw-attention-to-our-concerns-over-bradley-manning-the-wels.md)
-_Context: Wales, Amnesty International, Bradley Manning, State Department, American Civil Liberties Union_
+_Context: State Department, American Civil Liberties Union, Amnesty International, Wales, Bradley Manning_

 ##### David Cameron
 ### [UK prime minister David Cameron admits to students in Pakistan that Britain and its empire is to blame for many of the world's problems. ](/news/2011/04/7/uk-prime-minister-david-cameron-admits-to-students-in-pakistan-that-britain-and-its-empire-is-to-blame-for-many-of-the-world-s-problems.md)